 So far we have described strategies to find a leaf-leaf correspondence between a pair of unlabeled merge trees.
-When moving to a time-varying dataset containing a large number of merge trees, this strategy is, however, not sufficient anymore.
-It is desirable to have a shared label set for all trees resulting in comparable induced matrices with constant size.
-Thus, the pivot tree selection plays an important role in our technique and we introduce different ways to approach this problem.
+When moving to a time-varying dataset containing a large number of merge trees, this strategy is, however, no longer sufficient.
+We need to have a shared label set for all trees, which leads to comparable induced matrices with the same size.
+Therefore, a pivot tree selection plays an important role, which is discussed below.

 Fig. 5.
 Moving Gaussian dataset with a hybrid mapping strategy and a time-varying pivot tree.
-Left: 12 time steps of scalar fields are visualized together with the labeling of the corresponding split trees.
+Left: 12 time steps of scalar fields are visualized together with the labeled split trees.
 Middle and right: distance metrics for $d_F$ , $d_B$ , $d_W$ , $d_E$ , and $d_I$ , respectively, where the zoomed-in version of $d_I$ highlights clusters among the data instances.

 Global pivot tree.
-The first method, first introduced in [14], is a direct extension of the strategy from the matching of two trees described in Sect.
+The first method, introduced in [15], is a direct extension of the strategy from the matching of two trees described in Sect.
 4.1 to many trees.
 It selects a global pivot tree as a tree with the largest number of leaves among all input trees.
 This tree defines the global label set, and we assign labels to all the other trees using the label set from the pivot tree.
 A major limitation of this approach is the implicit assumption that similarity is a transitive property, which could lead to artifacts for large numbers of trees within a time-varying dataset.

 Time-varying pivot tree.
 To overcome this problem, we introduce a new, time-varying pivot tree strategy.
-The labels are propagated from one tree to the next, capturing temporal changes in a timevarying dataset.
+The labels are propagated from one tree to the next, capturing temporal changes in a time-varying dataset.

-The strategy works as follows: Given a set of merge trees $\{T^0, T^1, \ldots, T^l\}$ that arises from a time-varying dataset, let $T_p := T^i$ (for some i) be an initial pivot tree with the largest n number of leaves, thus defining the label set [n].
+The strategy works as follows: Given a set of merge trees $\{T^0, T^1, \dots, T^l\}$ that arises from a time-varying dataset, let $T_p := T^i$ (for some i) be an initial pivot tree with the largest n number of leaves, thus defining the label set [n].
 To assign labels to $T^{i-1}$ that immediately precedes $T^i$ , we use $T^i$ as the pivot; thus, $T^{i-1}$ inherits labels from $T^i$ .
 To assign labels to $T^{i-2}$ , we use $T^{i-1}$ as its pivot instead.
-In general, $T^j$ will be the pivot tree for $T^{j-1}$ when $j \leq i$ , whereas $T^j$ will be the pivot tree for $T^{j+1}$ when $j \geq i$ .
+In general, $T^j$ will be the pivot tree for $T^{j-1}$ when $j \le i$ .
 In a nutshell, the labels are inherited sequentially as we go through the dataset forward and backward from the initial pivot tree in a time-ordered way.
 Such a strategy works well with time-varying datasets, as demonstrated in Sect.
-5.
+5.1 and Sect.
+5.2.

 Pivot-free strategy.
 The time-varying pivot tree has its advantages and disadvantages.
 It is desirable for feature tracking within a time-varying dataset, thus supporting the detection of transitions and clusters in real-world datasets; see Sect.
 5.1 and Sect.
 5.2.
 However, if the goal is to detect periodicities within time-varying datasets, we will need to effectively "ignore" geometric dependencies among adjacent time instances and treat these instances independently, which leads to an alternative pivot-free strategy.
 That is, we treat each time instance independently and compute interleaving distances between pairs of instances without requiring a pivot tree or a shared label set across all input trees.
 In practice, this strategy works reasonably well if we assume the label sets are of roughly the same size; we give an example in Sect.
 5.3.